 University campus in West Virginia

-Explore 14 accredited computer science (CS) degree programs in West Virginia.
-Compare schools by graduation rate, salary outcomes, and tuition—from West Virginia University at Parkersburg to West Virginia University.
+Compare the top computer science colleges in West Virginia.
+14 accredited computer science schools ranked by graduation rate, career outcomes, and value, from West Virginia University at Parkersburg to West Virginia University.

 #1 ProgramWest Virginia